freebirdjs/freebird-base/docs/DeviceClass.md

 ********************************************
 <a name="API_dump"></a>
 ### .dump()
-Dump the information about this device.
+Dump the information of this device.

 **Arguments:**